transmission/transmission/docs/Building-Transmission.md

 ```

 You likely want to install transmission as a native GUI application.
-There are two options, GTK and QT.
+There are two options, GTK and Qt.
 Both of them have 2 versions.

 GTK 3 client:
 ```console